edupgarcia/edupgarcia/README.md

 ## 🚀 About Me

 I'm a **Site Reliability Engineer** and **Senior Application Support Analyst** at **EPAM Systems** with over **20 years of experience** in Software Development, Data Analysis, and SRE.
-Based in **Málaga, Spain** 🇪🇸, I'm passionate about ensuring applications run smoothly and perform optimally while providing proactive maintenance and monitoring.
+Currently living in **Málaga, Andalusia, Spain** 🇪🇸, I'm passionate about ensuring applications run smoothly and perform optimally while providing proactive maintenance and monitoring.

 ### 🌟 Professional Highlights
 - 🔧 **Current Role**: SRE Senior Application Support Analyst at EPAM Systems